tushar-mohan/perftools/README.md

 * [papiex](papiex/README.md) - provides a simple and uniform interface to collect detailed job, process and thread-level statistics using [PAPI](http://icl.cs.utk.edu//papi).
 * ioex - collects and displays I/O statistics in uninstrumented programs (coming soon!)
-* [hpctoolkit](http://hpctoolkit.org/) - PerfTools provides a build of Rice University's HPCToolKit, along with helper scripts to facilitate compatibility with PerfBrowser.
+* [hpctoolkit](http://hpctoolkit.org/) - `perftools` provides a build of Rice University's HPCToolKit, along with helper scripts to facilitate compatibility with PerfBrowser.

 Dependencies
 ------------
-The following, publicly-available Open Source softwares may be used as part of the *Perftools* build process.
+The following, publicly-available Open Source softwares may be used as part of the `perftools` build process.
 Some of them are patched to support additional functionality.
 They are included with the distribution or if not found, downloaded automatically from the Internet and compiled.